Solar Tuki

 A solar tuki is a rechargeable solar lighting system that is being implemented in Nepal to replace kerosene lamps commonly used by villagers.
 It includes two lamps that have white LED lights powered by an individual solar panel.
 In 2004, Engineers Anil Chitrakar and Babu Raj Shrestha collaborated with their respective organizations, Environmental Camps for Conservation Awareness and Centre for Renewable Energy, to produce, distribute, and further the development of the solar tuki in Nepal.
-Their organizations sell the solar tuki systems, including solar panel, for $28 U.S. dollars, and the individual lamp is sold for $11.
+Their organizations sell the solar tuki systems, including solar panel, for US$28, and the individual lamp is sold for $11.

 Components

-The typical solar tuki unit includes a 3 watt solar panel that charges a battery(NiMH or Li-ion) connected to two 0.4 watt white LED lamps.
+The typical solar tuki unit includes a 3 watt solar panel that charges a battery (NiMH or Li-ion) connected to two 0.4 watt white LED lamps.
 In addition to being used as a lamp the solar tuki also has the capability to power a radio, and charge a mobile phone.
 An added feature that can be utilized is a chlorinator, which is used to treat water.
 The charging time of the lamps vary by how long the solar panel is kept in the sun, and the strength of the sunlight on a given day.
 Anil Chitrakar, co founder and developer of solar tukis, claims that the lamp can work for up to ten hours when charged in the sun all day long.